arista-channel/acws/docs/lab/access.md

     ---

-    Each pod will be provided their own instance of each of the following:
+    Each pod will be provided their own instance of:

       - [x] Arista CloudVision as a Service (CVaaS)
       - [x] Arista Guardian Network Identity (AGNI)